gromacs/gromacs/docs/reference-manual/functions/bonded-interactions.rst

 the distance between the atoms :math:`i` and :math:`k`.
 Although this can be easily written as a simple sum of two terms, it is convenient to have it as a single entry in the topology file and in the output as a separate energy term.
-It is used mainly in the CHARMm force field \ :ref:`84 <refBBrooks83>`.
+It is used mainly in the CHARMM force field :ref:`84 <refBBrooks83>`.
 The energy is given by:

 .. math:: V_a({\theta_{ijk}}) = {\frac{1}{2}}k^{\theta}_{ijk}({\theta_{ijk}}-{\theta_{ijk}}^0)^2 + {\frac{1}{2}}k^{UB}_{ijk}(r_{ik}-r_{ik}^0)^2
           :label: eqnUBAngle